brunogarciagonzalez/exploring_miracle_19/README.md

 Numerical Combination 1:

+- Concatenate the chapter number,
-- Concatenate the number of each verse in the Quran, **preceded** for each sura by the number of verses in that sura.
+- Followed by the number of each verse of that chapter.

 Numerical Combination 2: